These Barbacoa Tacos are savory, a little spicy, and major crowd pleasers! Get ready for a tasty homemade Mexican dinner.

-Pro-Tip: Barbacoa is not just used for tacos!
-You can put it in burritos, Taco Salads, and more!
+Pro-Tip: Barbacoa is not just used for tacos, you can put it in burritos, taco salads, quesadillas and more!

 The key to cooking beef barbacoa meat is to slow cook it.
 A beef chuck roast needs a good amount of time at a low temperture to allow muscle fibers and tenders to dissolve and melt.

 If you taste it right after browning, it will be chewy, but wait a few hours and you’ll have super tender and succulent shredded beef.

 Season your meat with salt and pepper and brown in a skillet.
 Once you have browned the meat, transfer the beef to your slow cooker.
 This browning process promotes a deep flavor using the Maillard reaction.